luke-nehemedia/craft-emailobfuscator/README.md

 ```

 ## Configuring the Plugin

-There are no settings right now.

-## Roadmap
-- There might be some options to choose from with regard to how to include the javascript code.
+### InludeJS
+By default the plugin inserts the necessary JavaScript to your front end html.
+There is a setting to turn this off if you want to include the JS code manually.
+The relevant JS code is available at https://github.com/Propaganistas/Email-Obfuscator/tree/master/assets

 ## Credits
 - [Propaganistas](https://github.com/Propaganistas) for developing this great Twig Extension